Locally conformally flat and self-dual structures on simple 4-manifolds: Tools

 \beg{equation} \chi(M)={1\over 8\pi^2}\int_M {s^2\over 24}- {|\stackrel{\circ}{\tn{Ric}}|^2 \over 2}+ |W_+|^2+|W_-|^2 \omega_g \end{equation}

 \beg{equation} \tau(M)={1\over 12\pi^2}\int_M |W_+|^2-|W_-|^2 \omega_g \end{equation}

 \ni The first one is called the {\em generalized Gauss-Bonnet theorem} \cite{allendoerferweil,singerandthorpe} which can also be generalized to all even dimensions.
 The second one is called the {\em signature formula} which is specific to dimension $4$.
 It is obtained through the {Hirzebruch signature theorem} \cite{hirzebruchsignaturetheorem} $\tau(M)={1 \over 3}p_1[M]$ by expanding the Pontrjagin class with Chern-Weil theory \cite{singerandthorpe}.
-See also \cite{kn} vol $2$.
-These two equation relates the geometric information with the topological one.
-As an immediate application for example if a 4-manifold admits a locally conformally flat metric then both of the self-dual and anti-self-dual Weyl curvatures vanish since $W=W_+\oplus W_-=0$.
+See also second volume of \cite{kn}.
+These two equations relate geometric information with the topological ones.
+As an immediate application for example if a $4$-manifold admits a locally conformally flat metric then both of the self-dual and anti-self-dual Weyl curvatures vanish since $W=W_+\oplus W_-=0$.
 Hence the signature formula (\ref{signature}) implies that the signature $\tau(M)=0$.
 Perhaps this signature condition is the most important topological obstruction for admitting LCF metrics.
 We start with a very common way of producing ASD metrics on a K\"ahler manifold.
 Recall that a Riemannian manifold is called {\em scalar-flat} if its scalar curvature is zero everywhere.

 \beg{thm} A K\"ahler surface is scalar-flat(SF) iff anti-self-dual(ASD). \end{thm} \beg{proof} We follow \cite{besse} and \cite{clexdef}.
 The alternating and symmetry properties of the curvature tensor implies that it is a symmetric section of the bundle $\wedge^2 \otimes \wedge^2$.
 Furthermore, since we are on a K\"ahler manifold we have the identities \cite{kn},